lapolis/lapolis.blue/content/posts/GPU_rig_setup_n_maintenance.md

 				nvidia-settings \
 				nvidia-cuda-toolkit
 ```
-Once all the Nvidia drivers are installed and since I did not find any other way to control the GPU fan speed without having a display manager running, I install [LightDM](https://wiki.ubuntu.com/LightDM).
+Once all of the Nvidia drivers are installed and since I did not find any other way to control the GPU fan speed without having a display manager running, I install [LightDM](https://wiki.ubuntu.com/LightDM).
 Please, if you know how it should be done correctly let me know.
 ```bash
 apt-get install lightdm
 ```
-The last thing before the glory is to tell Nvidia X driver how to behave.
+The last thing before glory is to tell the Nvidia X driver how to behave.
 The config file can be generated using [nvidia-xconfig](http://manpages.ubuntu.com/manpages/precise/en/man1/alt-nvidia-current-updates-xconfig.1.html#description) and not painfully write it by hand.
 ```bash
 nvidia-xconfig --allow-empty-initial-configuration \
 				--enable-all-gpus \
 				--cool-bits=4 # if you want to OC put 24
 ```
 Maybe `reboot` at this point.
-Just in case, why not checking if all the GPUs are detected at this point?
+And just in case, why not checking if all the GPUs are detected at this point?

 {{< image src="/img/gpu/nvidiasmi.png" alt="Ring0 jumper-naked" position="center" style="border-radius: 8px;" >}}

-Since I have different GPUs with different temps, I cannot do a nice and clean loop to start all the GPU's fans at the same speed, so I done this simple bash script.
-Of course the 2 GPUs at 80% are the [MSI](https://www.msi.com/Graphics-card/geforce-gtx-1070-gaming-x-8g) u.U .
+Since I have different GPUs with different temps, I cannot do a nice and clean loop to start all the GPU's fans at the same speed, so I've done this simple bash script.
+Of course, the 2 GPUs at 80% are the [MSI](https://www.msi.com/Graphics-card/geforce-gtx-1070-gaming-x-8g) u.U .
 ```bash
 #!/bin/bash